 Are some heat pumps performing as badly as various recent stories have been reporting?

-We would start with a body shell, then get someone to fit wheels to it, hopefully placed in the best position and sized for our purpose.
+We could start with a body shell, then get someone to fit wheels to it, hopefully placed in the best position and sized for our purpose.
 We would then find an engine of a suitable power for our needs and couple it up to a gearbox with the best ratios.
 We would need some way of controlling it all, and then learn how best to drive it.

 In many ways, installing home heating can be little like this.
 We have a ‘body shell’ that may be insulated or not.
 It may be lightweight or slow-to-heat heavy stone.
 We then fit radiators or underfloor pipes.
 Then we install a heat pump along with all its gubbins… we now have to set the controls and ‘drive’ it as efficiently as possible.

 So, what is it about heat pumps that could make them prone to inefficient running?
 I have likened a heat pump to a sailing boat.
 You need to get a lot of things ‘just so’ in able to speedily slice through the water.
 A heat pump is transferring heat from the environment, and it’s actually an amazing feat getting considerably more out than you put in (at the expense of cooling the outdoors more than it already is).
-It does seem magical to get 3 kW of heat for 1kW of electricity, but it’s far from magic.
+It does seem magical to get 3 kW of heat for 1kW of electricity, but it’s far from magic (my You Tube).
 Let’s face it, there’s nothing magical about a fridge!

 The concept does at first seem to defy the rules of science, so one might expect scepticism.
 But it really doesn’t take long to understand the principle.
 However, if your heat pump has been pieced-together badly, you have high energy bills and are not warm enough, then you can see what feeds the notion of doubt.